fisapool/fisapool-GitHub-Repository-Search/README.md

-# GitHub Repository Search UI with ML Analysis
+# GitHub Repository Search

-This application provides an enhanced GitHub repository search experience with machine learning-powered insights and recommendations.
+An interactive UI for searching GitHub repositories with machine learning-powered analysis.

 ## Features
 - **Advanced GitHub Repository Search**: Filter by language, stars, and other criteria